learnk8s/learnk8s.io/src/custom-authentication/content.md

 - [**Authorisation**](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) checks whether the identified user has permission to execute the requested operation
 - [**Admission control**](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) performs a variety of additional configurable checks on the request to enforce cluster policies

-At each stage, a request may be rejected — and only requests that successfully make it through all three stages are handled by the Kubernetes API.
+At each stage, a request may be rejected — only requests that successfully make it through all three stages are handled by the Kubernetes API.

 _Let's have a closer look at the authentication stage._